-Having delivered a successful Strategic Development Fund project in 21/22, led by the West London Green Skills Academy, HRUC has played an integral role in the Local Skills Improvements Plans, particularly in West London, led by WLB and WLA.
-HRUC is now leading on the Local Skills Improvement Funds, working in collaboration with WL college partners.
+HRUC has played an integral role in the Local Skills Improvements Plans, across south and west London, led by WLB/WLA and SLP.
+HRUC is now leading on the Local Skills Improvement Funds, working in collaboration with WL and SL college partners.
 The funds will enable FE to deliver on the priorities identified in the LSIP.
-The four key strands of the project will benefit from substantial capital over the next two years.
+The five key strands of the project will benefit from substantial capital over the next two years.

 Further to this significant partnership work, locally we engage with employers to support the curriculum.
-We have over 500 employers engaging with apprentices, work experience provided for over 6,000 FT students across HRUC, support with curriculum design, enterprise challenges, employer branded assignments, commissioned projects, guest lectures, workshops, workplace visits and knowledge exchange, including international partnerships developed through the Turing work experience projects.
+We have over 500 employers engaging with apprentices, 3,500+ work experience partners provided placements for over 6,000 FT and T level students across HRUC, and supported curriculum design, enterprise challenges, employer branded assignments, commissioned projects, guest lectures, workshops, workplace visits and knowledge exchange, including international partnerships developed through the Turing work experience projects.

-HRUC's Apprenticeships and Skills arm (expanding across RUTC), ensures the College secures its position as the largest FE apprentice provider in West London offering 30 standards across diverse sectors and constantly adding new areas to meet employer demand.
-The majority of our provision is level 3 and above delivery to 600+ apprentices at any one time.
+HRUC's Apprenticeships and Skills arm ensures the College secures its position as the largest FE apprentice provider in West London offering 30 standards across diverse sectors and constantly adding new areas to meet employer demand.
+The majority of our provision is level 3 and above delivery to 500+ apprentices at any one time.
 The new 'Technical and Apprenticeship School' was launched in 20/21.
-With the provision awarded a good grading the consolidation of the provision to improve quality and flexibility continues into 22/23.
+With the provision awarded a good grading the consolidation of the provision to improve quality and flexibility continued into 23/24.

-In addition to the support we receive from employers for our full time learners, our Employer Advisory Board drives the relevance of our curriculum of the West London Institute of Technology.
-Along with our Anchor Employers, Heathrow and Fujitsu and supported by Brunel University and West London Business, the expertise of the wider employer board ensures we are providing a highly relevant curriculum and student experience.
+In addition to the support we receive from employers for our full time learners, our Employer Advisory Boards drive the relevance of our curriculum of the West London Institute of Technology.
+Along with our Anchor Employers, Heathrow and West London Business and supported by Brunel University, the expertise of the wider employer board ensures we are providing a highly relevant curriculum and student experience.
 For example, employers aligned to sector curriculum areas reviewed all qualifications and said they were fit for purpose.
+Our new relationship with Massachusetts Institute of Technology as the first educator through their Industrial Liaison Programme provides an excellent opportunity for our students and industries.

-We continue to work with employer bodies such as Hillingdon, Richmond Upon Thames, Watford, North West London and Thames Valley Chambers of Commerce, South London Partnership and West London Business to identify and address future skills needs at regional levels and support events such as Hillingdon Business Expo and West London Business Awards (where our Apprentices are frequently highly commended or winners).
+We continue to work with employer bodies such as Hillingdon, Richmond Upon Thames, London and Thames Valley Chambers of Commerce, South London Partnership and West London Business to identify and address future skills needs at regional levels and support events such as Hillingdon Business Expo and West London Business Awards (where our Apprentices are frequently highly commended or winners).